funnywayrush84/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, break it down into smaller, more manageable tasks and use logical thinking to identify the best solution.
 Practice debugging and testing your code, which will help you identify and fix errors more efficiently.
 Finally, never be afraid to ask for help or advice from others in the programming community.
 They are always willing to share their knowledge and experience, helping you grow as a programmer.

+# 2024-03-14
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean and readable code that is easy to understand and maintain.
+This often involves making deliberate choices about which features to include and which to leave out.
+Remember that code is read far more than it's written, so invest time in crafting clear abstractions and minimizing complexity.
+Also, embrace the power of reusable modules and libraries to save time, reduce errors, and promote consistency.
+Lastly, never underestimate the importance of testing and debugging; your code might be elegant, but if it doesn't work as expected, it isn't truly effective."

+(Word Count: 147)